JemimahAO/UBA-LITE/DEPLOYMENT.md

-# UBA-LITE Deployment Guide
+# JIREH UBA-LITE Deployment Guide

-Deploy UBA-LITE for free on Render.com and get a live demo link!
+Deploy JIREH UBA-LITE for free on Render.com and get a live demo link!

 ---